Great Depression in Australia: Sports

 Don Bradman is chaired off the cricket pitch in 1930.

-On the bright side, extraordinary sporting successes did something to boost the spirits of Australians during the economic downturn.
+There were sporting successes that boosted the spirits of Australians during the economic downturn.
 In a Sheffield Shield cricket match at the Sydney Cricket Ground in 1930, Don Bradman, a young New South Welshman of just 21 years of age wrote his name into the record books by smashing the previous highest batting score in first-class cricket with 452 runs not out in just 415 minutes.
 The rising star's world-beating cricketing exploits were to provide much needed joy to Australians through the emerging Great Depression and Post World War One recovery.

 Between 1929 and 1931 the racehorse Phar Lap dominated Australia's racing industry, at one stage winning fourteen races in a row.
 Famous victories included the 1930 Melbourne Cup, following an assassination attempt and carrying 9 stone 12 pounds weight.
 Phar Lap sailed for the United States in 1931, going on to win North America's richest race, the Agua Caliente Handicap in Tijuana, Mexico, in 1932.
 Soon after, on the cusp of US success, Phar Lap developed suspicious symptoms and died.
 Theories swirled that the champion race horse had been poisoned and a devoted Australian public went into shock.

 The 1938 British Empire Games were held in Sydney at the Cricket Ground from 5–12 February, timed to coincide with Sydney's sesqui-centenary (150 years since the foundation of British settlement in Australia).